Apply For A Piano! Logo

 • Reference

-This last section allows the applicant to list an outside individual that will be able to speak towards the learners' musical engagement and learning interests as well as their family's ability to support the learner.
+This last section allows the applicant to list an individual that will be able to speak towards the learners' musical engagement and learning interests as well as their family's ability to support the learner.
 If possible, we ask that you list a music teacher that knows them well.
-A staff member will contact this individual via phone or email.
+A staff member may contact this individual via phone or email.
 Please be sure to ask if they are able and willing to be a reference!

 • Public Space Organization